Picture Perfect (1997 film): Box office

 The film opened at number 5 at the North American box office making $7.8 million in its opening weekend.

 It eventually earned over $44 million worldwide, against a budget of $18 million.

+Adaptation

+In Thailand, it was released in 1998 and was later adapted into a television drama titled Rak Leh Phetubai on Channel 3 in mid-1999, starring Lalita Panyopas and Willy McIntosh.